 The study looks at each CEO's ability to implement successful, high-impact strategies throughout their tenure.
 HBR notes that, "Unlike rankings that are based on subjective evaluations or short-term metrics, our list relies on objective performance measures over a chief executive's entire tenure—numbers that often hold steady."

-A leader and pioneer in the logistics industry, Moghadam is a founding member of the Real Estate Roundtable and has served as trustee and member of the board’s executive committee for the Urban Land Institute, as well as chairman of the National Association of Real Estate Investment Trusts (NAREIT).
-Moghadam is a trustee of Stanford University and served as chairman of Stanford Management Company.
+A leader and pioneer in the logistics industry, Hamid is a founding member of the Real Estate Roundtable and has served as trustee and member of the board’s executive committee for the Urban Land Institute, as well as chairman of the National Association of Real Estate Investment Trusts (NAREIT).
+Hamid is a trustee of Stanford University and served as chairman of Stanford Management Company.
 An active participant in the San Francisco Bay Area community, he has also served on various philanthropic and community boards.

-Moghadam has been named CEO of the Year on nine separate occasions by four industry publications and has received numerous lifetime achievement awards from industry organizations, including NAREIT and NAIOP.
+Hamid has been named CEO of the Year on nine separate occasions by four industry publications and has received numerous lifetime achievement awards from industry organizations, including NAREIT and NAIOP.